 - Deletion lock triggers.

+The placeholder trigger is simply the lack of a trigger-type.
 For a full description of triggers, refer to the API reference on Triggers.

 Filter criteria can be added to job notifications in order to filter which type of jobs they trigger on.